sstottelaar/crisp-resume-starter-kit/README.md

 Using the Statamic CLI tool run the following command:
 `statamic new mysite sstottelaar/crisp-resume-starter-kit`

-> Hot take: I recommend only installing it into a new fresh installation.
+> 🌶️ take: I recommend only installing it into a new fresh installation.

 ## Guarentee